Specially trained massage practitioners provide hands-on therapy for healing and wellness.

 Meditation can help promote physical, mental and spiritual wellness.

-People meditate for many reasons, for example, to relax and rejuvenate the mind, body and spirit.
-Many people find that meditation helps them refocus and gain happiness and inner peace.
+People meditate for many reasons, including to relax and rejuvenate the mind, body and spirit.
+Many people find that meditation helps them refocus and gain inner peace.

 Nutrition classes and consultation focus on improving health by enhancing health and wellness.